umkoin/umkoin/doc/init.md

 reasons to make the configuration file and data directory only readable by the umkoin user and group.
 Access to umkoin-cli and other umkoind rpc clients can then be controlled by group membership.

+NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
+Directories are given a permission of 710, giving the umkoin group access to files under it _if_ the files themselves give permission to the umkoin group to do so (e.g. when `-sysperms` is specified).
+This does not allow for the listing of files under the directory.

+NOTE: It is not currently possible to override `datadir` in `/etc/umkoin/umkoin.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
+This is because the command line options specified in the init files take precedence over the configurations in `/etc/umkoin/umkoin.conf`.
+However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `UMKOIND_DATADIR` for OpenRC).

 ### macOS